jpoponea45/portfolio/cognito.md

 ### Why not SAM?
 - Cloudformation vs Terraform
-- Local envoke vs fly cli
-    - We created some custom functionality to run locally
+- Resources that were not initially created with SAM cannot be migrated

-### Why not SDK?
+### Why not CDK?
 - CloudFormation vs Terraform

 # Crosscutting Concerns